-Sexual and reproductive health resources include access to free safer sex supplies (female and male condoms, dental dams, lubricant, and information).
+Sexual and reproductive health resources include access to free safer sex supplies (internal and external condoms, dental dams, lubricant, and information).
 There are a number of locations where free safer sex supplies are available to students on the Morningside campus.
-Check the Columbia Health Safer Sex Supplies map for locations, hours and directions to safer sex supplies.
+Check the map for locations, hours, and directions to safer sex supplies.

 - Medical Services (4th floor of John Jay Hall)

 - Sexual Violence Response (7th floor of Lerner Hall)

 - Alice!
 Health Promotion (3rd floor of John Jay Hall)

 - Disability Services (1st floor of Wien Hall)

 - Undergraduate Student Life (5th floor west of Lerner Hall)

 To talk with a staff member about sexual health questions, including safer sex options and strategies, visit Alice!
 Health Promotion during drop in hours or call 212-854-5453 to make an appointment.

 The Gay Health Advocacy Project offers free and confidential HIV antibody testing to the entire Columbia community, and arranges treatment and support for HIV-infected students.
 In addition, Gay Health Advocacy Project provides peer counseling on issues of sexuality and information about transmission, treatment, and prevention of STIs.